 Budget 2021 makes key investments in mental health and housing, but it does not go far enough to address the life-threatening health and housing needs of the growing number of people experiencing—or at risk of—homelessness.

-On Monday, the federal budget was tabled.
-In it, we saw crucial investments of nearly $1 billion towards mental health supports for everyday Canadians as well as over $2.5 billion in new funding for the Rapid Housing Initiative (RHI), a pilot project for housing veterans, and a vacancy tax on vacant or underused properties owned by foreign non-residents.
+On Monday, the federal government tabled Budget 2021.
+In it, we saw crucial investments of nearly $1 billion towards mental health supports for everyday Canadians as well as over $2.5 billion in new funding for the Rapid Housing Initiative (RHI), a pilot project for housing veterans, and a vacancy tax on underused, foreign-owned properties.

 COVID-19 has impacted the mental health of many—particularly seniors, youth, Indigenous peoples, Black people, racialized folks, healthcare workers, and frontline workers.
 Investments in mental health are therefore a welcome and important part of an equitable recovery from COVID-19—but what about Canada’s growing substance use and evictions crises?